Pranav-Jadhav09/FrontEnd_Projects/README.md

-# React.js Projects Repository
+# Front-End Projects

-Welcome to the React.js Projects Repository!
-This collection features a variety of projects built with React.js, a powerful JavaScript library for building user interfaces.
+Welcome to the Front-End Projects Repository!
+This collection features a variety of projects built with React.js, Next.js, Gatsby.js, etc a powerful JavaScript library for building user interfaces.
 Explore the code, understand React's component-based architecture, and see how it can simplify the development of interactive and dynamic web applications.

 <br />